nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - The client’s new name.
   - **Default:** *null*
 - `-e2 new email`
   - The client's new email.
-Must be unique in :mushroom:Mycelium.
+Must be unique in Mycelium.
 Case sensitive.
   - **Default:** *null*
 - `-y year_of_birth`
   - The client’s new year of birth.